-One of the reasons I love Dead Reckoning (and there are many!) is that the name reminds me often that direction in life is important.
+One of the reasons I love Dead Reckoning Clothing (and there are many!) is that the name reminds me often that direction in life is important.

 If you didn't know, "Dead Reckoning is the process of calculating one's current position by using a previously determined position, or fix, and advancing that position based upon known or estimated speeds over elapsed time and course."

 Life, however, is often so manic that I find it difficult to remember anything - not a current, previous or desired future position!
 Interestingly enough, many of my friends think that I am very focused and have a lot of direction and I thought it would be useful to share a few thoughts on why that may be:

 I learnt long ago not to expect perfection - from myself, or anyone else.
 That doesn't mean that I don't set very high standards for myself and those around me (I do!) but it does mean that I don't judge when those standards aren’t met.
 In other words, I keep perspective and know that it is in the trying, the journey that success lies, not always the outcome;